Kfollen93/Mini-Reference-Guide/README.md

  <details>
    <summary><b>Abstraction</b></summary>
    Abstraction only shows the essential information, and hides any unnecessary details from the user.
+Abstraction is often implemented through interfaces and by using abstract classes.
  </details>

  <details>